HackYourFuture-CPH/JavaScript/JavaScript1/Week1/homework.md

 Steps:
 * Use the hyf-homework repo and add your homework files in the javascript/javascript1/week1 folder
 * If you dont have the repo, fork it from here: https://github.com/HackYourFuture-CPH/hyf-homework
+* Make your commits for the homework.
+Remember to seperate the code into meaningful commits!
+* Push the changes to github
+* To finish the homework:
-* To finish the homework use the link in the top of your classes slack channel.
+  * Fill in the form for the relevant week.
+The link to the form can be found at the top of your classes slack channel.
+  * Share the github link to your classes slack channel.

 ---